NOW ACCEPTING NEW CLIENTS. IN PERSON & ONLINE. Email: info@innerloguetherapy.com

 3. Share and Reflect: Take turns sharing feelings associated with each rung.
 This can lead to deeper conversations about why they feel certain ways and how they can cope with those emotions.

 4. Regular Check-Ins: Make this a regular activity to help them articulate their emotions over time.
-It can become a helpful routine that encourages ongoing emotional dialogue.
+It can become a helpful routine that encourages ongoing emotional dialogue with Inner Logue Therapy.

 Great job!